 Editor's note: For 50 years the insecticide chlorpyrifos has been posing a threat to human health and wildlife, including birds.
-A bill recently introduced in Congress called the “Protect Children, Farmers & Farmworkers from Nerve Agent Pesticides Act” would ban this dangerous chemical.
 We asked Cynthia Palmer, ABC's Director of Pesticides Science and Regulation, to tell us more about chlorpyrifos and why it's time for a ban.

 What is chlorpyrifos?